 You can often use your current phone to Verizon Prepaid, especially if it was previously paired with the standard Verizon service.
 Head to Verizon Prepaid’s website to check whether your specific model is supported.

 Also, we’re seeing a growing trend of unlocked phones with support for Verizon and its Prepaid bands.
-Examples include the various Motorola E and G series as well as those from Blu, Alcatel, Essential, and Samsung.
+Examples include the various Motorola E and G series as well as those from Blu, Alcatel, TCL, and Samsung.